redhat-developer/intellij-openshift-connector/README.md

 ### Devfile registries management

 The preferred way of developing components is now based on devfile, which is a YAML file that describe how to build the component and if required, launch other containers with other containers.
 When you create a component, you need to specify a devfile that describe your component.
 So either you component source contains its own devfile or you need to pick a devfile that is related to your component.
-In the second case, OpenShift Connector supports devfile registries that contains a set of different devfiles.
+In the second case, OpenShift Toolkit supports devfile registries that contains a set of different devfiles.
 There is a default registry (https://registry.devfile.io) but you may want to have your own registries.
 It is now possible to add and remove registries as you want.

 The registries are displayed in the OpenShift Application Explorer under the Devfile registries node: